 Whilst I don’t label my investing style as one that specifically targets dividends, I have noticed that SMSF investors in particular often embrace such a style.
 What I do sometimes blog about though is certain “special situations” or “hidden value” that lurks underneath the surface.
 I thought therefore I would discuss a few situations I have noticed recently that combine such strategies.Continue reading “ASX STOCKS THAT COULD PAY FULLY FRANKED DIVIDENDS IN 2021 & 2022”

-I expect on balance discounts on LICs to continue to contract in 2021, mainly due to a lack of supply.
+It is quite possible that discounts on LICs might continue to contract in 2021, mainly due to a lack of supply.
 It is therefore no surprise that I am not expecting a great deal of LIC IPO activity next year.
 There was controversy surrounding sales commissions and LIC IPOs that got plenty of attention in 2019.
 (This was after a flood of new issuance in the few years prior, with many poor performers).
-For this reason, I do not think financial planners and investors have great appetite yet to take the plunge into new closed end fund products.Continue reading “ASX LIC TRENDS FOR 2021 IN TERMS OF DISCOUNTS / PREMIUMS & POTENTIAL IPOs”
+For this reason, I doubt whether financial planners and investors have great appetite yet to take the plunge into new closed end fund products.Continue reading “ASX LIC TRENDS FOR 2021 IN TERMS OF DISCOUNTS / PREMIUMS & POTENTIAL IPOs”

-How to invest for a living
+How to invest for a living?

 Before you go “all-in” on a portfolio full of the highest franked dividend payers on the ASX, read below to consider being diversified from a political and taxation standpoint.
-Likewise be wary of going “all-in” to other investments based solely on current taxation incentives in place.
+Likewise maybe be wary of going “all-in” to other investments based solely on current taxation incentives in place.

 When I come across articles about how Australian investors need more diversification it often does not refer to potentially changing tax laws.
 There is a bit of overlap with these themes but there are different issues to consider.